abuiles/building-your-own-venmo-with-stellar/source/index.html.md

   .build();
 ```

-For this example, `AnchorX` will be running both operations to allow accounts to transact with its asset.
+For this example, `AnchorX` will be running both operations to allow accounts to
+transact with its asset.

+[DONE]

 ### Credit from bank account